 At Channel One Regional Food Bank, our mission is to strengthen food access and build healthy communities with a vision that every community in our region is food secure.

-We serve people experiencing hunger in 14 counties in southeastern Minnesota and western Wisconsin through a network of 167 food shelves, pantries and programs.
+We serve people experiencing hunger in 14 counties in southeastern Minnesota and western Wisconsin through a network of over 100 food shelves, pantries and programs.

 Initially established in 1980 as a co-op to provide food to seniors in Olmsted County, Channel One has grown to become the largest hunger relief organization in our region.

-Channel One is a member of Feeding America, a national network of 200 food banks from across the country providing food assistance.
+Channel One is a partner food bank of Feeding America, a national network of 200 food banks from across the country providing food assistance.
 This allows us access to millions of pounds of surplus food and grocery donations that we safely and efficiently collect, store, and distribute to those in need.

 Who We Serve

-We provide food assistance to working families and individuals, seniors, and people in times of crisis due to job loss, medical problems, or personal disaster.
+We provide food assistance to working people and families, seniors, and people in times of crisis because of job loss, medical problems, or personal disaster.
 Many of our neighbors are food insecure and are uncertain where their next meal will come from.

 Our network of food shelves, pantries and programs extends across 14 counties in southeastern Minnesota and western Wisconsin.
 These counties include: Faribault, Waseca, Rice, Goodhue, Wabasha, Steele, Dodge, Olmsted, Freeborn, Mower, Fillmore, Winona, Houston, and La Crosse counties.